-And there’s a lot of angry people in the world right now.
+And there are a lot of angry people in the world right now.

 If you ask these angry people, they’ll tell you exactly what they’re angry about.
-Probably, they’ll tell you in such a way that you’ll feel their anger is justified—and it very well might be.
+They’ll tell you in such a way that you’ll feel their anger is justified—and it very well might be.